The EUI English Unit provides support for researchers preparing academic presentations in various ways:

 One- or two-day workshops or short courses may be offered according to a just-in-time strategy.
 In other words, if all first-year historians or a number of third-year lawyers etc are expected to present their work at a certain time, we can offer a workshop a week or two before.

-The workshop will be tailored to the needs of the group.
+These workshops are generally - but not necessarily - discipline-specific.
+Each workshop is tailored to the needs of the group.

-If you are interested in an occasional workshop contact the Language Centre Assistant
+If you are interested in an occasional workshop:

 If a group of you wish to practise your presentations before an event you can request a dry-run session.